 Ten Polisian divisions had been raised and trained over the past six months.
 Combined with a twenty-thousand strong expeditionary force from their allies, the Kingdoms of Västergötland and Östergötland, they had formed a six-digit-sum that dwarfed every army since the war began.

-Lydia clenched her fists as she fought to control her emotions upon realizing the extent of this calamity.
+Lydia clenched her shaking fists as she fought to control her emotions upon realizing the extent of this calamity.

 Given the Great Khanate’s superior light cavalry and their brutality towards even those who surrendered, there was little chance for any Polisian soldier who marched onto that battlefield to survive the retreat.
-When the Eastlings captured the Grand Prince Mstislav two years ago, they stacked the prisoners up like logs and built a victory feast platform which slowly crushed the defeated to death.
+When the Eastlings captured the Grand Prince Mstislav two years ago, they stacked the prisoners up like logs and built a victory feast platform over them which slowly crushed the defeated to death.
 Since then, the Great Khanate has only revealed newer and ever more gruesome forms of execution.

 “Marshal Tuchkov!
 MARSHAL!”

 Lydia spun around from the map table as she heard the shrill cry from one of her juniors.
 The elderly commandant had collapsed onto the heated, marble floor.
 Only his torso stayed propped up with the support of two aides.
-His head had lolled to one side as though asleep, except his face was going as white as chalk.
+His head had lolled to one side as though asleep, except his face was growing as white as chalk.

 “Healer, HEALER!
 WE NEED A HEALER!”